Steps to Buy a House with a Mortgage: A Guide for U.S. Homebuyers

 Introduction

 Buying a house with a mortgage combines two processes: finding and securing a home, and obtaining financing.
 The steps overlap—you get pre-approved before or while house hunting, make an offer, then apply for the mortgage once your offer is accepted.
+For first-time homebuyers, understanding this flow helps reduce stress and avoid costly mistakes.

 Step 1: Prepare Your Finances